In a 2017 survey of small business owners, 72% said they felt overburdened and that 26% of their time was spent dealing with technology challenges.

-A recent study by Brother International Corporation and SCORE found that 64% of small business owners feel overwhelmed when it comes to technology, because they have limited resources in information technology.
+Due to small business having limited resources in information technology.
 Surprisingly, this is related to a lack of financial resources, but rather this is due to the fact that many of them do not have the proper technological guidance.
 Most of them have no dedicated IT support, and 59% of the survey participants said there are insufficient resources available in small business communities to help them.

 According to the study, mobile devices are the most important piece of technology for their businesses, because mobile technology allows for easy and quick reach as well as easy access to documents, regardless of where they are.
 Customer Relationship Management (CRM), social media and cloud services are also among the tech tools that small business owners find necessary in running their businesses.